MaxPleaner/linux-keyboard-macros/README.md

   - This program evolved from my [artoo-keyboard-macros](https://github.com/maxpleaner/artoo-keyboard-macros) project.
   - The reason for redoing it was that artoo-keyboard doesnt support global listeners [link to github issue](https://github.com/hybridgroup/artoo-keyboard/issues/6)
   - [`pty`](http://ruby-doc.org/stdlib-2.2.3/libdoc/pty/rdoc/PTY.html) from Ruby's stdlib is used for the streaming I/O
+  - I tried to make this project hackable by design, and hopefully others will find it easy to extend it.
+The source code (minus dependencies) is only ~200 lines, and it's all one file.
+Obfuscation and labranthine OOP is avoided.

 -  How to run
   - How to run: __`ruby macros.rb`__